Little Bear's Adventure's

 Beth and Don walked all the way across the bridge and back.
 I heard Beth talking about posing me on the railing.
 I enjoy some risky photo shoots now and then, but I was relieved when she decided on the flower pose.

-That railing is NOT flat!!
+That railing is NOT flat!

-The strangest thing happened.
+The strangest thing happened the other day.